amazon-connect/amazon-connect-chat-interface/README.md

 ## Building the package

 Importing this file into your project will place a `ChatInterface` object on the window, which contains a method to `initiateChat`.
-To init chat, you will pass in some details about your Connect instance, the requesting user, and the API Gateway generated via the [getting started process](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master/cloudformationTemplates/startChatContactAPI#prebuilt-chat-widget).
+To initiate the chat, you will pass in some details about your Connect instance, the requesting user, and the API Gateway generated via the [getting started process](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master/cloudformationTemplates/startChatContactAPI#prebuilt-chat-widget).

 ### Local
-To make local modifications to this package and test them on your webpage, simply make your edits and run `npm run dev-build` to produce the
+To make local modifications to this package and test them on your webpage, simply make your edits and run `npm install && run dev-build` to produce the
 Webpack built file and the sourcemaps.
 You can import these in the same fashion as the getting started examples.

 ### Production
-To build the production version of this package, simply run `npm run build`.
+To build the production version of this package, simply run `npm install && npm run build`.
 These will generate a minified built file, with console logs stripped and other Webpack optimizations.
 Import this into your package as is described in the GitHub examples.

 ## Customization
 ### Theme
-To customize theme, determine which aspect(s) of the chat interface you would like to modify, make your changes and build the file as described above.
+To customize the theme, determine which aspect(s) of the chat interface you would like to modify, make your changes and build the file as described above.

 Occasionally, a component will pull a style value from `src/theme/defaultTheme.js`, so it is important to be aware of this source of customization.